Collegium Humanum – Warsaw Management University: Fraud charges and investigations since 2022

 The Ministry for Higher Education is working on an examination process, with false degrees being annulled.
 A clause is effective whereby mere clients of C.H. won't face charges.
 In Wrocław and Poznań, key figures within the PO party dominated city authorities hold C.H. degrees, such as Jacek Sutryk.

 Collegium Humanum is reported to have functioned in an international network of private educational institutions of dubious repute, while maintaining branches in Austria as well as in Post-communist countries, among them Czechia, Slovakia and Uzbekistan.

 The university awarded numerous distinctions to well-known figures in show business such as the singer Doda and Irena Santor as a marketing scheme.
 Additionally, the university honored politician Tomasz Misiak, who is known for his involvement in numerous scandals and is facing criminal charges in Wrocław, with a Medal of Success.
 Misiak was actively involved in the university's life and remained associated with the institution by giving lectures, interviews, and speeches on its behalf.

 Among international media, the British Spectator came up with an early comment on the issues concerning the C.H. scandal:"The example of Collegium Humanum looks extreme in its naked opportunism, but it would seem to point to a broader problem of over-reliance on credentials as a proxy for skill, and the blurring of the lines between academic accreditation (useful as that can be) and business acumen.
-Only the truly skilled will be able to find a way out of this crisis."Recently, another scandal arise in Indonesia, when Indonesian Constitutional Court published that Arsul Sani, one of their judge as alumni of Collegium Humanum, Warsawa - Polandia.
-Indonesian media accused that his doctoral must be suspected as a part of the scandal.
+Only the truly skilled will be able to find a way out of this crisis."Later, another scandal arose in Indonesia, when the Indonesian Constitutional Court published that Arsul Sani, one of their judges, is an alumnus of Collegium Humanum's Jakarta branch.
+Indonesian media contested his doctoral degree.